Twenty-nine dead in clashes on anniversary of Egypt uprising

 The security crackdown has been extended to secular-minded liberals, including ones who played a key role in the 2011 uprising.
 Human rights groups have accused the Egyptian authorities of quashing dissent and using excessive force, calling state violence since Mursi's ouster unprecedented.

-Egypt's most prominent rights groups criticized the government for using the "purported aim of 'countering terrorism' as justification to commit arbitrary arrests and restrict freedoms."
+Egypt's most prominent rights groups criticised the government for using the "purported aim of 'countering terrorism' as justification to commit arbitrary arrests and restrict freedoms."

 Although the Brotherhood has been nearly crushed by the state, the group has a history of rebounding.